okken/submark/README.md

 <strong>hi</strong>
 ~~~

-## Testing
+## Dev & Test virtual environment

-Test in a virtual environment with the usual incantations.
+Testing and development should be done with a virtual environment.

 ~~~
 $ git clone https://github.com/okken/submark.git